mjgroth/deephys-aio/README.md

 [//]: # (  - `CIFARV2.test`)

-### This is not hard for me 🤓, let's extract neural activity for deephys
+### This is not hard for me 🤓, let's extract neural activity for Deephys

 First, extract all the activity and images (size 32x32 pixels) using your favourite ML library.
-Exporting them to deephys is as simple as this:
+Exporting them to Deephys is as simple as this:

 ```python
 import deephys